Hardline coup set the stage for Soviet collapse 30 years ago

 “He was kept prisoner for three days by the organizers of the coup, but when he was freed and had the possibility to return to Moscow, he was already the hostage of Yeltsin, because he owed to him his liberation,” said Andrei Grachev, who served as Gorbachev’s spokesman in 1991.
 “Yeltsin became the No. 1 political actor on the Soviet scene.”

-Less than four months later, Yeltsin and leaders of other Soviet republics declared the Soviet Union defunct.
-Gorbachev stepped down on Dec.
+Less than four months later, Yeltsin and leaders of other Soviet republics declared the Soviet Union defunct, and Gorbachev stepped down on Dec.
 25, 1991.
 The arrested coup plotters faced trial but received amnesty in 1994.

 Grachev argued that Gorbachev underestimated the danger that his hard-line lieutenants posed to his rule.